evrblk/monstera-example/README.md

 There are also a bunch of developer tools in `/cmd/dev`:

 * `go run ./cmd/dev seed-monstera-cluster` creates initial `cluster_config.pb`.
 It is used by MonsteraClient.
-There is already one in there for you.
+There is already one generated for you.
 If you run this command it will regenerate the config with new random ids and you will also need to update `Procfile` with that new ids.
-* `go run ./cmd/dev seed-accounts` create 100 accounts and print their ids.
+* `go run ./cmd/dev seed-accounts` create multiple accounts and print their ids.
 * `go run ./cmd/dev scenario-1 --account-id=<ACCOUNT_ID>` runs a test scenario for a given account.

 `cluster_config.json` is a human-readable version of the cluster config.
 To re-print it run: